V-Sekai/manuals/decisions/20220206-logging-discussions-from-discord.md

-# Log discussions using DiscordChatExporter
+# Log change notifications using DiscordChatExporter
 - Status: proposed <!-- draft | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,
 - Tags: V-Sekai,

 ## Context and Problem Statement

-We use discord to log changes and design discussions.
+We use discord to log changes.
 At any moment, Discord can disappear.

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-Use DiscordChatExporter to export our design discussions.
+Use DiscordChatExporter to export our change notifications.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams